 - Access to training and professional development opportunities;

 - Satisfaction that the work you do directly impacts young parents and children.

 Apply on-line at https://www.florencecrittenton.org/employment-application/

-Application, Resume, and Cover letter should address your availability, and reason for applying for this position.
+Application, Resume, and Cover letter should address the shift you are interested in, and your reason for applying for this position.

 FC provides equal employment opportunity regardless of race, religion, color, gender, sexual orientation, marital status, national origin, age, or disability as defined by federal and state law in our relationship with applicants for employment, employees of FC, and the public.